Special offer

 Step 2.
 Collect existing documentation, including the code of ethics and the code of conduct

 The values identified in the first step will need to be reflected in the company’s code of conduct.
-This document should provide guidance to employees on the behaviours that are appropriate and those that are not.
-Compliance and risk should be covered in both the code of ethics and the code of conduct.
+This document may outline the organisation’s expectations and may include content related to culture, conduct or internal processes.
 The documents should be clear and understandable to all employees.
 Ideally, they should also contain concrete examples.

 Step 3.
 Create a thorough risk assessment

 Creating and communicating the code of ethics is not sufficient.
 Organisations need to go beyond and outline the compliance risks that they might be subject to.
-To do so, they should conduct a risk assessment to understand if the changes that the organisation is going through present any risks.
+Some organisations review potential areas of uncertainty or change to understand whether any internal processes may require adjustment.
 During this stage, the ethics committee should look into the existing laws and regulations as well as some best practices.

 Step 4.
 Create or update the documentation on ethics

 Being detailed is important.
 For this reason, it is recommended that the policies and procedures address all risks identified in the previous phase.
-Being thorough in the company’s internal documentation by ensuring that all risks are covered might be time consuming but it is also likely to prevent a lot of hassle should an incident occur.
+Being thorough in the company’s internal documentation by aligning documentation with the areas the organisation chooses to address.

 Step 5.
 Promote the code of conduct and other documentation to all employees